Decorating a Master Bedroom

 A small loveseat adds to the upscale feel of your primary bedroom.
 Place a little end table by the sofa for a relaxing spot to sip your coffee and watch the sunrise in the mornings.
 For rooms with limited space, a stylish accent chair or upholstered bench serves as a comfy spot to sit as you slip on your sneakers or kick off those killer heels.

 Even if you have a large closet and an eight-drawer dresser, you may need more storage for your wardrobe.
 Try a spacious armoire, chest of drawers or bureau for sweaters and leisurewear.
-Use a storage ottoman to stow seasonal clothing.
+Use a storage ottoman to stow seasonal items.
 If you love your shoe collection, consider putting them on display on a bookcase or cube organizer.